Mr-Ak-Shay/Mr-Ak-Shay/README.md

 ## What I actually work on

 Uncertainty Quantification.
 Mathematical Finance Modelling.
 Context-Aware Agents.
 Biomedical AI.
 Not wrappers.
-Not chatbots.
+Not web-scraping chatbots.
 Systems that reason under uncertainty and act on it.

 ---